Your Birth Plan

 - Would you like Vitamin K for your baby?

-- Do you have any spiritual or religious practices you would like us to observe during your labour and birth?
+- Do you have any spiritual or religious practices you would like observed during your labour and birth?

 MAMA Academy have found a few different links for creating your own birth plan, which can be discussed with your midwife during pregnancy.